FxMorin/line-us/README.md

 ## howto

-- clone repository
+- clone the repository
 - download the lineUs.php file to your project
 - add the lineUs class to your project by including it ``` include("../path/to/file/lineUs.php");```
 - use the php line us class by doing ``` $lineUs->send($gcode);```
-- be sure to be in the same wifi as the machine that is running the php
+- be sure that the php server is running on the same wifi network as the Line-Us Robot

 ## extra